-HPA defines "immediate family" as spouse, partner, parent, grandparent, child, sibling, the employees' spouse's parent, partner, grandparent, child, or sibling.
+HPA defines "immediate family" as spouse, partner, parent, grandparent, child, son-in-law, daughter-in-law, sibling, the employees' spouse's parent, partner, grandparent, child, or sibling.
 Employees may, with their supervisor's approval, use available PTO for additional time off as needed.

 Employees who wish to take time off due to the death of an immediate family member should notify their supervisor immediately.
 All requests for time off must be submitted through the current absence tracking software.
-Employee must provide documentation in the form of a funeral program or obituary to the office of Human Resources upon return to work.
+Employee must provide documentation in the form of a funeral program or obituary to Human Resources upon return to work.